How to Dissolve an LLC in Utah? (A Complete Guide)

 A business owner is obligated to notify creditors, lenders, and other interested parties that their limited liability company will cease all business activities.

-This notification should be done in writing and must include the effective date of the dissolution.
+In our case, this notification was done in writing and included the effective date of the dissolution.

 Creditors can claim business debts up to three months from the date of publishing.